-KLEIMAN: The film had a great success both with the audience and the official.
-Not only was this the case in the USSR, but also in many other countries.
+KLEIMAN: The film had a great success both with the audience and the officials, not only in the USSR, but in many other countries.
 It is known that Roosevelt ordered this film to be screened in the White House and liked it a lot.

 Q: Prokofiev’s score was a very important part of the film as well.
 How did Eisenstein and he collaborate?

 KLEIMAN: In his book The Film Sense, Eisenstein was very complimentary about their creative collaboration and the pleasure of working together.
 Both the director and composer proved to be brilliant in this film.

 Q: Alexander Nevsky is best known for the spectacular scene of the Battle on the Ice.
 What were the logistics of shooting it?

 KLEIMAN: The Ice Battle was shot in summer of 1938 on the plot of a former cherry orchard next to Mosfilm’s studios ground, which was located in the suburbs of Moscow then.
 The Mosfilm staff was professional in all departments in the USSR which helped to create the authentic feel for the important scene.
 The Russians could always afford hiring extras and using free labor (army, etc).

 Q: What do you think are the main themes of Nevsky?